Trauma Cycle: How to Win Your Battle

 Denial, anger, bargaining, depression/anxiety, and resolution/healing are the five stages that you’ll go through.

-It’s important to remember that you’re not alone – some people understand what you’re going through and want to help you heal.
+Some people understand what you’re going through and want to help you heal.

 Also, remember to reach out for help, and don’t hesitate to ask for it.